PaulBernier/castl/README.md

 I have definitively been inspired on many points by Colony.
 Nonetheless there is some important points of divergence:

 * CASTL is aimed to run on a native Lua 5.2 (unmodified VM) whereas Colony rely on a fork of Lua 5.1.
+* CASTL may run to a certain extent on LuaJIT.
 * `castl.js` is not bound to any parser whereas Colony is bound to an old modified version of Acorn.
 * `castl.js` is NodeJS independent, it can be executed in Node as well as in a web browser.
 * `castl.js` is much more readable than `colonize.js` allowing easy improvement in the future.